 If a FINRA-registered broker-dealer sold the EB-5 investment, investors can pursue claims through FINRA arbitration.
 According to FINRA, common claims include:

-• Misrepresentation: False statements about the investment, returns, or visa likelihood
+- Misrepresentation: False statements about the investment, use of proceeds, project finances, returns, or conflicts

 Common Law Claims